hammad25/virtus-training-club/README.md

 * The **join us** links direct the user to the sign up form to join the training club.
 ![Navigation bar](/assets/images/readme-navigation-bar.png)

-* A further design element of the navbar is that it in the **Training** page the navbar scrolls down with the page giving the user extra awareness and flexibility navigating through the site.
+* A further design element of the navbar is that at smaller screen sizes in the navbar scrolls down with the page giving the user extra awareness and flexibility navigating through the site.
-* The website along with the navbar maintains a responsive design on smaller devices the website *links* appear below the logo visibility and visual aesthetics are maintained keeping the user experience engaged throught out.
+* The website along with the navbar maintains a responsive design on smaller devices the website *links* appear below the logo.
+Visibility and visual aesthetics are maintained keeping the user experience engaged throught out.
 <hr>

 #### __Home Page__